FasterSpeeding/Alluka/docs/usage.md

 enable automatic dependency injection, these will get the local client and use this for automatic dependency injection.

-As such these will only work within a scope where `initialise` or `scope_client` is in effect.
+As such `auto_inject` and `auto_inject_async` can be used to make an auto-injecting callback before a local client has been set but any calls to the returned auto-injecting callbacks will only work within a scope where `initialise` or `scope_client` is in effect.